 - Wash your bed linens, pillowcases and towels in hot water and detergent

 - Avoid sharing common articles such as unwashed towels and glasses

 - Wear eyeglasses instead of contact lenses.
 Throw away disposable lenses or thoroughly clean extended wear lenses and all eyewear cases.

 - Do not use eye drops that were used for an infected eye in a non-infected eye

 Wolfe Eye Clinic has experts in conjunctivitis (pink eye).
-We offer complete conjunctivitis and corneal disease expertise throughout Iowa, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer and Waterloo.
+We offer complete conjunctivitis and corneal disease expertise throughout Iowa, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer, Waterloo, and Pleasant Hill.

 Please contact Wolfe Eye Clinic at 1-800-542-7956 to ask any corneal disease or conjunctivitis-related questions or to schedule an appointment with one of our corneal disease specialists: Dr. Steven Johnson, Dr. Todd Gothard or Dr. Matthew Rauen.